 NAS Part A and Part B classes are held in state as well as Hazardous Material Refresher and Training.
 These classes are to train new inspectors to replace inspectors that have been promoted, resigned or retired.
 NAIC is attended by two people and the partnership with other state inspectors along with the training received during the competition for that individual is very valuable and is passed on to our inspections.
 RMRSR is attended by the Commercial Carrier Lieutenant to provide information to the other states and work a partnership for possible details to be performed on motor coaches and trucks along the borders.
-There is also training provided by the sponsoring state that is valuable and passed on to our troopers/inspectors.
-The motor coach and inspection details are attended by four inspectors for each detail due to the traffic and officer safety.
+There is also training provided by the sponsoring state that is valuable and passed on to our inspectors for each detail due to the traffic and officer safety.
 Motor Carrier Officers are required to attend the Roadcheck detail in June.
 Routine travel is considered for meetings with industry, our personnel and carrier interventions/compliance reviews.
 In-Service is a refresher training including any updates for all Level 1 inspectors throughout the state.
-The calculation is assuming approximately 57 inspectors for 7 days which includes travel days.
-We are expecting additional inspectors as our numbers increase thoughout the state.
-This is calculated by perdiem for hotel and meals per person (\$937.50) and mileage based off of the higher rate of .625 with estimated distances of 257(Rock Springs to Cheyenne) miles both ways.
-This figure will be based off of 15 people but numbers will be adjusted by where the travel is and how many actually need to use mileage.
+The calculation is assuming approximately 55 inspectors for 5 days which includes travel days.